Hon. Charles Hamilton

 In 1718, Hamilton attended Westminster School, where he studied both Latin and Greek and met fellow pupils who would later become lifelong friends, including William Beckford and Henry Hoare (who later created Stourhead).
 Following on from his time at Westminster, Charles Hamilton attended Oxford, where he then went up to Christ Church in 1720, gaining his BA in 1723.

 Once completing his education, Hamilton set off on his first Grand Tour across Europe, which was almost obligatory for one in his position.
-On return from his travels, Hamilton became MP for Strabane in Ireland in 1727, a position he held until 1760.
-However, it was known that Hamilton did not put much effort into his constituency duties, and spent most of his time in England, of which is also served as an MP for six of these years.
+On his return to England, Hamilton became MP for Strabane in Ireland in 1727, a position he held until 1760.
+However, it was known that Hamilton was less interested in his constituency duties, and spent most of his time in England, of which is also served as an MP for six of these years.

 Hamilton went on to marry his first wife, of whom he had two daughters, Jane and Sarah.
 Unfortunately, to this day it is unclear as to the identity of the first ‘Mrs Hamilton’, as it is very little recorded, although it is believed that there is a possibility she may have died during the birth of her second child.